Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/readme.md

 -   Start the device app again on the RaspberryPi by running  c/cmake/iotsdk_linux/serializer/samples/devicetwin_configupdate/devicetwin_configupdate
 -   Go to Device Twin and just refresh the screen; you should notice reported property being changed to the same value as desired property without setting the desired property again.
 -   Here is one of the great value of the device twin: it stores the state of the device while the device is offline and when it wakes up, it's phoning home to IoTHub to get the latest desired state and execute it.
+-   Learn more on how this was implemented by reading c/serializer/samples/devicetwin_configupdate/devicetwin_configupdate.c source code.

+<a name="Step-5-Reboot"></a>
+# Step 5:  Reboot device by calling direct methods
+Imagine a decision is taken on the cloud side to issue a reboot method agaist the device to refresh the device working state.
+-   Start the device app with root permissions by running below command in SSH session
+    ```
+    sudo c/cmake/iotsdk_linux/serializer/samples/devicetwin_configupdate/devicetwin_configupdate
+    ```
+-   Open Device Explorer Twin and make a direct method call from "Call Method on Device" tab -> Call Method button as showing in the following image
+-   [TBD: Image to be added]
+-   Your SSH session should end, device will reboot and you could notice the telemetry events are no longer coming (Device Explorer -> Data -> Monitor); also in device will show as Disconnected on Device Explorer -> Management tab.
+-   Connect on a new SSH session and notice that the device has rebooted
+-   Learn more on reboot was implemented by reading c/serializer/samples/devicetwin_configupdate/devicetwin_configupdate.c source code. deviceMethodCallback is implemented and being called in device_twin_config_update_run function.The reboot will start after 2 seconds ThreadAPI_Sleep(2000)

 Note: You can learn more about how to use twins and how to implement methods by reading below tutorials:
 -   You can read more about how to use desired properties to update configuration of the devices by reading [ how to configure devices using twins ](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-node-node-twin-how-to-configure/)